Motivation and the system idea

 Any foot artillery unit forced to retreat as a result of a lost melee combat is eliminated instead.
-Its steps may be used to fulfill portions of any required step loss from the combat, but no foot artillery SP can survive a forced retreat.
+Its steps may be used to fulfill portions of any required step loss from the combat, but no foot artillery can survive a forced retreat.
 The same is true for horse artillery units forced to retreat as a result of a lost melee against enemy cavalry.
 Horse artillery that loses a melee against enemy infantry may retreat normally.

 Limited effectiveness fire